 Note: For purposes of financial aid eligibility, students may not be allowed to count employment towards their full-time status; please consult a financial aid counselor.

-Excess units are defined as units completed in addition to the requirements for the baccalaureate and all other undergraduate program objectives.
+Excess units are defined as units completed in addition to the requirements for the baccalaureate.
 Chico students who meet certain conditions may have excess units taken in their final undergraduate semester approved for graduate credit towards a master's degree.
 To request approval of these units, you must:

 - Have a cumulative grade point average of at least 2.75 at the start of your final undergraduate semester.